emanuelepaiano/IRDuino/README.md

 ## Uploading sketch and integration with Java

-After you install IRLib2 as described in tutorials, you need upload IRDuino.ino sketch on your Arduino.
+After you installed IRLib2 as described in tutorials, you need upload IRDuino.ino sketch on your Arduino.

 After that, you can configure your Java project for sending / receiving IR signals.
 Tutorials: https://github.com/emanuelepaiano/jirduino/wiki/Getting-started